project-owner/Peppy/README.md

 ## Klee Edition 2025.02.23

-* Refactored the Weather screensaver.
+* Refactored the Weather screensaver by replacing the OpenWeatherMap service with Pirate-Weather service.
 * Implemented the alternative Web UI - Minimalist.
-* Upgraded all disk images to the latest OS version.
+* Fixed several bugs.

 ## Miro Edition 2024.07.06